Knicks hold Nets to NBA season-low 27% shooting, win 94-82 - WHIZ News

 Marcus Morris added 22 points and eight rebounds for the Knicks, who snapped a three-game losing streak.
 Elfrid Payton scored 13 points as New York won for the first time in three meetings with Brooklyn this season.

+“We were just sharp.
+To hold that team to 82 points, 14 points in the paint, is just really, really sharp,” Randle said.
+“We grinded the whole way, played a complete basketball game and we got the win.”

-Spencer Dinwiddie scored 25 points but was only 5 for 15 for the Nets.
+Spencer Dinwiddie scored 25 points but was only 5 for 15 for the Nets, who were held to their lowest point total of the season.

-The game was originally ticketed for a national television audience on TNT before it was recently pulled, which turned out to be a wise decision because it was anything but must-see TV.
+“For us, the target was to keep them under 100.
+We also shot 27 percent,” Dinwiddie said.
+“Maybe too much eggnog?”

-It even lacked the usual energy of a matchup between the city rivals, when there’s almost always noise because both teams have plenty of fans in the building.
-The crowd was still big, but there were simply too many long spells when there was nothing to cheer.
+The game even lacked the usual energy of a matchup between the city rivals, when there’s almost always noise because both teams have plenty of fans in the building.
+This time, there were simply too many long spells when there was nothing to cheer from the sellout crowd of 17,732.

 The Nets hadn’t played since Saturday and couldn’t shake off their holiday rust.
 Randle scored 12 points in the first quarter, when his five baskets were as many as the Nets.
 Brooklyn shot 21% for the period and the Knicks led 24-15.